Originally published in Sept. 2013, a look back at some great trades for the Anaheim Ducks.

-The 2013-2014 season will represent 20 years in the NHL for the Anaheim Ducks franchise.
-During that span, the team has undergone a dramatic transformation.
-In the first years of its existence, the team struggled to compete with a cast of players from the expansion draft.
+In the first years of the Ducks’ existence, the team struggled to compete with a cast of players from the expansion draft.
 While solid drafting and player development played a big part in the turnaround, the organization has benefitted greatly from a number of trades.
-Not all of the trades have turned out well for Anaheim, but these five trades represent big victories for the Ducks.
+Not all of the trades have turned out well for Anaheim, but these five trades represent big victories.

 This trade seemed rather insignificant at the time.
 Nazarov was nothing more than an enforcer, sparingly seeing the ice on the fourth line.
 Traverse was a bottom pairing defenseman, who played a decent game, but nothing spectacular.
 Samuel Pahlsson had been traded to Boston as part of the Raymond Bourque deal, and less than a year later, he was being dealt again, this time to Anaheim.
 At the time, Pahlsson was 23, not a superstar prospect by any means, but young enough that he could still develop into a contributor.
 In the following eight seasons, Pahlsson would become a staple in the Ducks lineup.
 He played key roles on both the 2003 and 2007 squads that went to the Stanley Cup Finals.
 In 2003, he centered the dynamic third line that coach Mike Babcock leaned on for both offensive and defensive contributions in all situations.
 By 2007, his role had become far more specialized, anchoring down the centerman’s position for Anaheim’s shutdown fourth line.
 Considering the valuable minutes he played and the lack of production that Traverse and Nazarov had after departing, Pahlsson proved to be far more than the Ducks could have hoped for when they dealt for him.